saadjavaidalvi/saadjavaidalvi/README.md

-### Hey, its Saad 👋
+### Hey, it's Saad 👋

 - 🔭 I’m currently working on Flutter
 - 🌱 I’m currently learning Chess
-- 👯 I’m looking to collaborate on any interesting ideas or startups
+- 👯 I’m looking to collaborate on any exciting ideas or startups
 - 📫 How to reach me: saadjavaidalvi@gmail.com
 - 😄 Pronouns: he/him
-- ⚡ Fun fact: If i am not responding certainly i am playing Table Tennis.
+- ⚡ Fun fact: I am indeed playing Table Tennis if I am not picking up the phone.